jasonyansk/resume/index.md

 #### System Administrator _Dec 2016 - Oct 2019_

-1. Planned, designed and architected a new office setup for 150 users, including budgeting, HVAC, network and power connectivity.
-Utilized Horizon VDI to enhance efficiency and accessibility
+1. Led the comprehensive setup for a new office accommodating 150 users, encompassing server room design and IT infrastructure setup.
+Managed project planning, budgeting, and vendor coordination, successfully implementing Horizon VDI to enhance operational efficiency
 1. Championed the consolidation of backup solutions to a unified Veeam-only environment, resulting in a 20% improvement in backup efficiency and streamlined backup processes
 1. Streamlined patch management for 100 hotels and 10,000 users by implementing a centralized server with ManageEngine Endpoint Central, significantly enhancing operational efficiency
-1. Oversaw the administration of IT infrastructure, including Active Directory, VMware vSphere, HPE 3PAR and Nimble storage systems, ensuring optimal performance and reliability
+1. Served as main contact point of IT infrastructure such as VMware vSphere, HPE 3PAR, Nimble storage arrays, backup and DR solutions, ensuring optimal performance and reliability

 ### Café de Coral Holdings Limited _Hong Kong_

 #### Network and System Administrator _May 2016 - Dec 2016_

-1. Ensured server uptime exceeding 99%, while effectively managed the operations of MS SQL and Oracle databases
+1. Ensured server uptime over 99%, while managed the operations of MS SQL and Oracle databases

 ### iCON Business System Limited _Hong Kong_